akerl/scripts/README.md

 Taken from http://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/x329.html, it prints out a table of colors for easy comparison.

+### connection_test

+Checks if I can currently SSH into a given user/hostname.
+I use this for confirming I have an open connection to servers I want to SCP from in cron (really launchd) scripts.

 ### dnsctl

 Helper script for maintaining zonefile serials and reloading NSD.